-Other varieties of death adder are similar in appearance, with the greatest change from species to species being a difference in coloration, although even within species there are variations in color from region to region.
+Other varieties of death adder are similar in appearance, with the greatest change from species to species being a difference in coloration.
+Some color variations also exist within the same species from region to region.

-This snake’s diet consists mainly of frogs, birds, lizards, mice, and rats.
-It uses its tail as a grub-like lure to draw prey into striking distance.
+The death adder’s diet consists mainly of frogs, birds, lizards, mice and rats.
+It uses its tail as a grub-like lure to attract prey within striking distance.

-The death adder of northern Australia generally grows to about 31–36 inches long.
+The death adder of northern Australia generally grows between 31 and 36 inches long.

 The northern death adder’s range is limited to the forests and woodlands of northern Australia, but other varieties of death adder inhabit other areas of Australia.

 Although the northern death adder is currently common within its range, its numbers are believed to be declining as its habitat is progressively eroded by human activity.

 The death adder’s deadly venom prevents most animals from preying on it, but they are cannibalistic.

 Back to the Top